The Perfect Diaper Bag Tutorial |

 admin April 13, 2012

-• Space — I need something that’s going to carry everything I need for three kids (though my oldest doesn’t need much now), but not be overwhelmingly big either.
+• Space — I needed something that would carry everything I needed for all my kids but not overwhelmingly big.

-• Pockets — I have lots of different stuff to carry, like keys, wallet, snacks, wipes, etc. I like to have separate pockets to put them in so I can easily find each thing.
+• Pockets — I had many things to carry, like keys, wallet, snacks, wipes, etc. I liked to have separate pockets to put them in so I could easily find each thing.

-• Wet bag — I never.remember.to.bring.it.
+• Wet bag — I never.remembered.to.bring.it.
 EVER.
-I usually end up tucking my dirty diapers in a side pocket, which then means the whole bag smells and has to be washed frequently.
+I usually ended up tucking my dirty diapers in a side pocket, which meant the whole bag smelled and had to be washed frequently.

-• Cups — The kids constantly want a drink on the go, so we take cups everywhere.
-There has to be an easily-accessible place to put their cups.
+• Cups — The kids constantly wanted a drink on the go, so we took cups everywhere.
+There had to be an easily-accessible place to put their cups.

 All right.
 So.
 That’s what I needed to accomplish with this bag.
 I thought about it for a long time, talked to other mothers, and ultimately came up with this: